Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 What is Thailand’s tourism momentum in 2026?

 The situation remains solid, but the improvement remains measured.
-Volumes are still high, while the first quarter of 2026 remains slightly below the same period in 2025.
+Volumes are still high, while the first quarter of 2026 remained slightly below the same period in 2025.
+April then confirmed a seasonal slowdown despite the Songkran boost.

 To compare with the previous year, you can also read our full review of Thailand tourism in 2025.